Wainwright Building: Usage

+The building housed state offices and was placed for sale in July 2024.
+It was sold at a government auction that September for approximately $8 million.
+The buyer, Park Equity LLC, is affiliated with Greater St. Louis Inc., an urban development fund.

 Architecture

 Aesthetically, the Wainwright Building exemplifies Sullivan's theories about the tall building, which included a tripartite (three-part) composition (base-shaft-attic) based on the structure of the classical column, and his desire to emphasize the height of the building.
 He wrote: "[The skyscraper] must be tall, every inch of it tall.
 The force and power of altitude must be in it the glory and pride of exaltation must be in it.
 It must be every inch a proud and soaring thing, rising in sheer exultation that from bottom to top it is a unit without a single dissenting line."
 His 1896 article cited his Wainwright Building as an example.
 Despite the classical column concept, the building's design was deliberately modern, featuring none of the neoclassical style that Sullivan held in contempt.

 Historian Carl W. Condit described the Wainwright as "a building with a strong, vigorously articulated base supporting a screen that constitutes a vivid image of powerful upward movement."
 The base contained retail stores that required wide glazed openings; Sullivan's ornament made the supporting piers read as pillars.
 Above it the semi-public nature of offices up a single flight of stairs are expressed as broad windows in the curtain wall.
 A cornice separates the second floor from the grid of identical windows of the screen wall, where each window is "a cell in a honeycomb, nothing more".
 The building's windows and horizontals were inset slightly behind columns and piers, as part of a "vertical aesthetic" to create what Sullivan called "a proud and soaring thing."
 This perception has since been criticized as the skyscraper was designed to make money, not to serve as a symbol.